promaaa/motus-game-espagnol/README.md

 # Motus Game in Spanish

 ## Project Overview
-Motus Game in Spanish is a web-based word-guessing game inspired by the popular French game "Motus."
-This project allows users to guess Spanish words within a limited number of attempts, providing hints for correct letters and positions.
+Motus Game is a web-based word-guessing game inspired by the popular French game "Motus."
+This project allows users to guess words from a customizable word list within a limited number of attempts, providing hints for correct letters and positions.
 The game is built using modern web technologies, including React and Vite.

 ## Features
 - Interactive word-guessing gameplay.
-- Support for Spanish vocabulary.
+- Support for customizable word lists.
 - Responsive design for desktop and mobile devices.
 - Fast and lightweight thanks to Vite.